stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 }
 ```

-### Generator

-The generator is responsible for massaging the parsed enumeration and handing off to another component to generate the source file:
+The _generator_ is responsible for pre-processing the parsed enumeration before handing off to another component that creates the Java source file:

 ```java
 public class Generator {